Your Mandevilla plant, aka ‘rock trumpet,’ puts on a flower show in the spring and summer. These vines are native to Central and South America.

 How To Get Your Mandevilla Vine Ready For Winter

-It should be able to tolerate night temperatures in the high 40s.
+Both should tolerate night temperatures in the high 40s degrees Fahrenheit.

 - You’ll want to cut it back to make it easy to bring in and easy to live with over the winter months.

-- This can be a dramatic pruning, but don’t feel alarmed.
+- The pruning can be dramatic but don’t feel alarmed.
 Mandevilla is very tolerant of aggressive pruning.

 - You can cut back to within a few inches of the soil and still have incredible growth when spring arrives.

-- As you prepare your plant to come winter indoors, examine it carefully for pests or signs of disease and take appropriate steps to address any problems.
+- As you prepare your plant for winter indoors, examine it carefully for pests or signs of disease.
+Take appropriate steps to address any problems.

-- Your plant will not grow much during the winter months, if you want to enjoy it as a houseplant, don’t overdo the pruning.
+- Your plant will not grow much during the winter months.
+Don’t overdo the pruning if you want to enjoy it as a houseplant.

-- Trim it back to the size you want, and it will probably stay that way throughout the winter months.
+- Trim the plant back to the size you want; it will probably stay that way throughout winter.

 Overwinter Care Of Mandevilla Vines

-Kept as a houseplant, your Mandevilla or Dipladenia bush will be comfortable at normal home temperatures in the 60s and 70s.
-If you keep your home warmer, the plant could dry out.
+As a houseplant, your Mandevilla or Dipladenia bush will be comfortable at average home temperatures in the 60s and 70s.
+But be cautious.

 Getting Mandevilla Ready For Spring